 Custom Inference Engines

-Chariot supports defining custom inference engines for serving Custom models.
-At the most basic level, an inference engine consists of:
+Chariot supports defining custom Inference Engines for serving Custom models.
+At the most basic level, an Inference Engine consists of:

 - An OCI container image